La Rioja Province, Argentina: History

-La Rioja attracted fewer immigrants from Europe than did other Argentine provinces from 1890 to the 1930s.
+La Rioja attracted fewer immigrants from Europe than other Argentine provinces did from 1890 to the 1930s.

 Some Syrian and Lebanese immigrants did settle in the province, among whom the most well-known is probably the Menem family.
 Coming from what had been the Ottoman Empire, Saul Menem and his wife were of Armenian and Alawi ancestry.
 He prospered as a traveling salesman and sent his eldest son, Carlos Menem, to Spain for college.
 The younger Menem was elected governor of La Rioja Province in March 1973, was imprisoned during the subsequent dictatorship and was elected president of Argentina in 1989, serving until 1999.
 During those years, he steered billions in federal public works spending into La Rioja.
 Although the province remains less developed than the average in the nation, its economy today compares favorably with those of its neighbors.